 - Visit the official website of the Louvre.

-The Arc de Triomphe is a monumental triumphal arch that sits at the top of the prestigious Avenue des Champs-Élysées.
+The Arc de Triomphe is a triumphal arch at the top of the prestigious Avenue des Champs-Élysées.

-You can admire it from afar at the Place de la Concorde or from the Esplanade de la Défense.
+You can admire it at the Place de la Concorde or the Esplanade de la Défense.

 >> Get your Tickets for Arc de Triomphe: Skip The Line + Rooftop Access <<